Marketcircle/AXElements/README.markdown

   should be the general role of the element
     * then we can search using #kind_of instead of #is_a, though I am not convinced that this change would be beneficial
-- notifications system needs an overhaul
+- notifications system needs to be cleaned up
-  + notification name resolution does not need to happen in the Element class
+  + notification name resolution does not need to happen in the Element class, or does it?
-  + needs to callback to a proc instead of a static method
+  + needs to cleanup properly in failure cases
 - Search needs to be expanded
   + First it needs to be cleaned up
   + It needs to handle exceptions better
   + Needs to support more complex filtering criteria

-### 0.6
+### 0.6 (or maybe 1.0)

 - Keyboard module
   + support a much larger set of keys and key combinations that can be pressed
 - Mouse module cleanup
 - Performance tweaks

+### Future

+- Screenshot taking and diff'ing abilities for those rare cases when you need it

 ## Contributing to AXElements